hashicorp/terraform-provider-dns/docs/data-sources/ns_record_set.md

 page_title: "dns_ns_record_set Data Source - terraform-provider-dns"
 subcategory: ""
 description: |-
-  Use this data source to get DNS ns records of the host.
+  Use this data source to get DNS NS records of the host.
 ---

 # dns_ns_record_set (Data Source)

-Use this data source to get DNS ns records of the host.
+Use this data source to get DNS NS records of the host.

 ## Example Usage